 In a hockey-crazed state like Michigan, there’s nothing like the annual Labatt Blue UP Pond Hockey Championship in St. Ignace.
 If you love hockey, this is a must-attend, must-see event where upward of 200 hockey teams compete for hardware on the thick ice of the Upper Peninsula.

-If you want to play in or attend the annual tournament, here’s everything you need to know about getting to, staying in, and having fun around St. Ignace.
+If you want to play in or attend the annual tournament on Feb.
+17-20, 2022, here’s everything you need to know about getting to, staying in, and having fun around St. Ignace.

 Labatt Blue UP Pond Hockey Championship